Alignak-monitoring/alignak/doc/source/11_integration/thruk.rst

 Don't forget to change the 127.0.0.1 with the IP/name of your broker if it is installed on an different host, or if you are using a distributed architecture with multiple brokers!

-Credit Shinken in the webpages title :-)
+Credit Alignak in the webpages title :-)
 -----------------------------------------

   Edit ''/etc/thruk/thruk.conf'':

 ::

-  title_prefix = Shinken+Thruk-
+  title_prefix = Alignak+Thruk-

 Configure users